-An ECM "outreach attempt" is defined as an in-person or telephonic/electronic attempt to connect with an individual member for the purpose of explaining and extending ECM services to members that have been identified as meeting ECM eligibility requirements and have an approved authorization by the Alliance as being eligible to receive ECM.
+An ECM "outreach attempt" is defined as an in-person or telephonic/electronic attempt to connect with an individual member for the purpose of explaining and extending ECM services to members that have been identified as meeting ECM eligibility requirements.
 ECM outreach payments are a one-time payment to the ECM Provider who has been assigned to the member.
 Outreach payment will be made to ECM Provider regardless of whether member agrees to receive ECM services or not, as long as there is documentation of adequate outreach attempts.
 Additional ECM outreach authorizations may be approved by the Alliance after a six-month period, for those members who declined services or were unable to contact initially and have received an additional referral for ECM services.